Q: I dropped my camera/lens in water/fluid. What should I do?

 We have software that most of the time can recover lost files from memory cards.
-Although we cannot guarantee any specific files, the software will pull any available files from the memory card and we will then burn them to a DVD disk for you.
+Although we cannot guarantee any specific files, the software will pull any available files from the memory card and we will then burn them to a disc for you.
 The charge for this service is $29.95+tax.
-If the amount of files recovered exceeds one DVD disk's capacity, each additional disk would be $4.95.
+If the amount of files recovered exceeds one disc capacity, each additional disc would be $4.95.
 We recommend bringing in your own flash drive as most full cards require more than one disc for a transfer.

 Q: My computer will not read my memory card, so I cannot download any of the pictures.
 What should I do?